Syed Saddiq: Early life and education

-Political career
+Political career (2015–present)

-Early political career and formation of BERSATU
+Early political career and formation of BERSATU (2015–2018)

+In 2015, Saddiq served as Perdana Fellow (Malay: Felo Perdana) to Minister in the Prime Minister's Department, Nancy Shukri.

 Saddiq as a law graduate came to prominence in 2016 when he joined 24 other youths, a group that called themselves Change Led by the Young Generation (Challenger), published a statement rejecting Najib Razak's leadership over the scandal of 1Malaysia Development Berhad (1MDB).

-Saddiq was the leader of ARMADA (Angkatan Bersatu Anak Muda); the youth wing of the BERSATU.
-He has been a spokesperson for the party since its inception in September 2016 and is considered one of the founding members and sits on the party council.
+Saddiq was the leader of ARMADA (Malay: Angkatan Bersatu Anak Muda); the youth wing of the BERSATU.
+He was a spokesperson for the party since its inception in September 2016 and was considered one of the founding members and sat on the party council.

-2018 Malaysian general election, Minister of Youth and Sports
+2018 general election, Minister of Youth and Sports and Undi18 effort (2018–2020)

 Saddiq made his debut contesting the 2018 general election (GE14) for the Muar parliamentary seat and was elected to the Parliament.
 He was then appointed as the Minister of Youth and Sports in the PH new government making him the youngest ever federal minister in 2018 since Malaysia's independence.